ollef/sixten/docs/MetaVariables.md

 the type-checker will create a metavariable `m` for the type of `x`, since it's unknown, yielding type `id : m -> m`.
-To generalise `id`, we replace all metavariables with universally quantified variables, yielding `id : forall x. x -> x`.
+To generalise `id`, we replace all metavariables with universally quantified variables, yielding `id : forall T. T -> T`.

 ## References